Razat94/learn/SCRUM/readme.md

 In an Agile environment, Product Owner decides to release an increment when an iteration is complete.

-> Q: Who should know the most about the progress toward a business objective or a release, and be able to explain the alternatives most clearly?
+> Q: Who should know the most about the progress toward a business objective or a release, and can explain the alternatives most clearly?
 > Answer: Product Owner!

 Development Team